 You can customize a Principal insurance policy with optional riders, and every plan includes built-in policy features.
 Built-in features include a death benefit, a recurring disability benefit, and a waiver of premium benefit.

 Optional riders include the catastrophic disability rider, the COLA rider, and the short-term residual disability benefit rider (STRDB).
-With the STRDB, you can collect benefits even if you can still work but lose 20% or more of your pre-disability income.
+With the STRDB, you can collect benefits even if you can still work but lose 20% or other portion of your income pre-disability.

 Principal also offers a variety of no-cost riders, such as the benefit update rider that allows you to increase benefits every three years.
 This rider is much different than what other companies offer for FIO.
 Beware that it requires you to increase and you have to follow their exact process otherwise you forfeit your future insurability.